What are Trademarks?

 Why?
 Trademarks are synonymous with brand and brand protection.
 They trigger a number of subliminal messages such as authenticity, origin, quality, reliability, prestige, and advantage – that scramble for consumers’ attention.
 Nothing better influences purchasing behavior.

-Besides protecting brand itself, trademarks:
+Besides protecting the brand itself, trademarks:

-1. Efficiently protect messaging- trademarks have the power to convey brand and differentiate from competition in very few words or symbols and with a maximum of legal protection.
+1. Efficiently protect messaging- trademarks have the power to convey a brand and differentiate from competition in very few words or symbols and with a maximum of legal protection.

 2. Make it easy for a customer to find the business and identify its services.
 Because trademarks allow exclusivity, it is very easy for consumers to filter out the competition to find the business.